Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/quickstart.md

 These are quickstart instructions to get you started immediately.

 !!! warning
-    Only follow these if you're already familiar with Python or installing packages yourself.
+    Only follow these instructions if you're already familiar with Python or installing packages yourself.
     If you're new,
     we suggest following the [standard installation guide](standard.md) instead.